SAP-samples/btp-onboarding/docs/getstarted_btp_ea/docs/1_discover/4_2_nextmissions.md

 ### Setup the additional runtime environment ABAP

-You can use a booster to automate some of the required steps for setting up the ABAP environment in SAP BTP.
+You can use a booster to automate some of the steps required to set up the ABAP environment in SAP BTP.
 Automation includes creating a subaccount and space, configuring the required entitlements, and assigning administrators and developers to the subaccount.

 Mission [Getting Started with SAP BTP, ABAP environment](https://discovery-center.cloud.sap/missiondetail/3061/3116/).